 Figure 4.
-71 IPv6 Tunnel configuration

-After successful configuration of tunnel and enabling IPv6 services on ONOS controller, ONOS controller was able to set up the IPv6 tunnel over IPv4 network.
+71 IPv6 Tunnel configuration on the ONOS controllerAfter successful configuration of tunnel and enabling IPv6 services on ONOS controller, ONOS controller was able to set up the IPv6 tunnel over IPv4 network.
 The following figure displays the view of created network from the ONOS GUI.